Emerging E-Commerce Leaders

 Continued success in the world of e-commerce requires constant effort to grow the reach of your brand.
 The payment method options that consumers have for checking out in your online store is one of the most important, yet often overlooked, aspects of making your website accessible to customers.

-While alternative payments aren’t a new feature, they’ve gained momentum over the past few years as more consumers turn to online shopping and expect to see their preferred payment method.
+Although alternative payments have been around for some time now, they’ve lately grown in popularity as more consumers turn to e-commerce and expect to see their preferred payment method.
 Online merchants can therefore capitalize on the growing momentum of e-commerce industry by offering alternative payment methods.
 This especially holds true in emerging markets, where not everyone has access to credit cards.

 Alternative payments refer to any payment method besides a credit card.
 If you have yet to embrace alternative payments, or are thinking of expanding your current options, here’s why more consumers are embracing alternative payment methods and what the benefits to your business are by offering them: